 “Nowhere have I seen the sublime and the beautiful, the tame and the terrible so well arranged”

 The written words of Sir John Barrow on a visit to the Franschhoek Valley during the first British Occupation of the Cape from 1795 – 1803.
-Nic Barrow had his namesakes words in mind when he and his wife, Ferda, bought a small Franschhoek farm with the dream of producing only the finest Cap Classique.
-Over the past five years they have planted it with the classic champagne varietals of Chardonnay, Pinot Noir and Pinot Meunier.
-The first harvest took place in 2012, with the maiden Brut and Rosé to be released in September 2015.
+Nic Barrow had his namesakes words in mind when he and his wife, Ferda, bought a Franschhoek farm with the dream of producing only the finest Cap Classique.
+Over the past years they have planted it with the classic champagne varietals of Chardonnay, Pinot Noir and Pinot Meunier.
+The first harvest took place in 2012, with the maiden Brut and Rosé released in September 2015.

 Nic & Ferda Barrow

 Nic and Ferda Barrow are passionate about the finer things in life and put their hearts and souls into everything they do.
 This is testament in the many accolades and awards they have received over the years.
 The Barrows have been honoured amongst other by the Jewish National Fund of South Africa, for contributions made to President Nelson Mandela Park in Delft and the Walter Sisulu Environmental Centre in Mamelodi.
 Nic has been honoured by the ATKV and the Red Cross, as well as receiving a special award from The Oudtshoorn Business Chamber for his contribution to tourism, job creation and the local economy.
 Nic and Ferda also won the Sanlam Business Partners Entrepreneur of the year (Western & Eastern Cape) and the Barrow Family Trust was selected as a finalist in the Annual Business Day BASA Awards in the category Increasing Access to the Arts.
 The couple was honoured by the Simon Van Der Stel Foundation for their contribution towards preserving heritage buildings in the Southern Cape.
 The Barrows also donate several bursaries towards learners from underprivileged communities.
+The Barrow Family Trust is a corporate sponsor of the Cape Philharmonic Orchestra.

 Paul Gerber – Winemaker